Deliberately focus on improving your skills.

 Have a thoughtful discussion with your peers about the choices that you made.
 Take this opportunity to explore idioms, style, and trade-offs.
 There's no right answer, and many good questions.

 Articulate what you like and dislike in other people's code.
 Have a thoughtful, nuanced discussion, deepening your own understanding of the design choices that you make every day.

 Thousands of conversations are happening on exercism.
 Here's one of them.

 You start with some code.
 Talk about it a little.
 Rewrite the code a bit, then post the new version.
 Make it better.
 After a few cycles you've got improved code, and perhaps even a new friend!

-You don't need to log in to try it out.
-Go to a temporary directory.
+You don't need to log in to check out the problems.

-Download the command line client, unpack it into a temporary directory.
+Download the command line client, and extract it.